What are major projects?

 Major projects benefit from financial support of the European Regional Development Fund and the Cohesion Fund.
 They cost more than €50 million and therefore are subject to an appraisal and a specific decision by the European Commission.

-EU countries apply to the European Commission for financial support.
+Member States apply to the European Commission for financial support for a proposed project included in an operational programme.
 Their application must include information about:

-- The body responsible for implementing the project
+- the timetable for implementing the major project

 Technical assistance for the preparation of major projects is available for new Member States via JASPERS.